-Detroit to apply for 'Promise Zone'
+Detroit to apply for federal 'Promise Zone'

 Washington — The city of Detroit plans to apply to become one of the Obama administration's eight or more new "Promise Zones" — an effort launched in January to aid the nation's struggling cities, rural areas and tribal nations.